hasanmansur/smhasanmansur/content/publication/andror2/index.md

 publication: In *2021 IEEE/ACM 18th International Conference on Mining Software Repositories*
 publication_short: In *MSR*

 abstract: Software maintenance constitutes a large portion of the software development lifecycle.
-To carry out maintenance tasks, developers often need
+To carry out maintenance tasks, developers often need to understand and reproduce bug reports.
+As such, there has been increasing research activity coalescing around the notion of automating various activities related to bug reporting.
+A sizable portion of this research interest has focused on the domain of mobile apps.

 # Summary.
 An optional shortened abstract.
 summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.